hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

 ### Online Simplifications: (<a href="https://www.edgeimpulse.com/">EdgeImpulse</a>, <a href="https://ide.tinkergen.com/">CodeCraft-tinkergen</a>, <a href="https://scratch.mit.edu/studios/3995548/">Scratch</a>) (Motion, Sound, Vision:Classification and FOMO) Very simple for any age group of students with cell phones to quickly (under 40 minutes) understand how to create a dataset and train a Machine Learning model and test it's effectiveness.

-### There is a huge gap between the Tranditional and Online teaching methods.
+### There is a huge gap between the Traditional and Online teaching methods.

 ### Issues: The Online is simpler but advanced issues are: How to program the embedded device after analysis, how to use other sensors, and ability to do advanced model manipulation.